By Alan J.W.

 Because it gives a unique insight into the mind-set that promoted the, much discussed, concept of ‘Greek Love’ as a valid approach to the Buddhist path: according to the late Dennis Lingwood (Sangharakshita), and some senior members of his Order.
 An eccentric notion that has seriously damaged his, and his organisation’s, reputation.

-‘Greek Love’ is a quasi-intellectual attempt to justify homosexually based mentoring relationships between, experienced members of the Triratna Order (in 1977 called the WBO) and their proteges called Mitras: by definition an unequal liaison.
+‘Greek Love’ is a pseudo-intellectual attempt to justify homosexually based mentoring relationships between, experienced members of the Triratna Order (in 1977 called the WBO) and their proteges called Mitras: by definition an unequal liaison.

 This is intended as a highly irreverent introduction to the featured article: there are no Sanskrit / pali terms or esoteric Buddhist references here.
 I thought that the reader, especially if relatively new to the Triratna controversy, might appreciate some personal, historical notes on the background to the original appearance of this document.